Dr Stella Bolaki

 Professional

-Stella’s administrative experience at Kent has included the roles of Internationalisation Director in the School of English, Deputy Director of PhD studies in the Centre for American Studies, and Chair of the Research Ethics Advisory Group in the Division of Arts and Humanities.
+Stella’s administrative experience at Kent has included the roles of Internationalisation Director in English, Deputy Director of PhD studies in the Centre for American Studies, and Chair of the Research Ethics Advisory Group for Arts and Humanities.
 She has also served as Academic Mentor for the Eastern ARC Mentoring Scheme.

 Last updated